Public Representative Statutory Committee Member

 To support its operations, Engineers and Geoscientists BC has five statutory committees: Nominating Committee, Credentials Committee; Audit and Practice Review Committee, Investigation Committee, and Discipline Committee.
 Each committee is comprised of a number of registrants (professional engineers and geoscientists) and at least one Public Representative (an individual who is not a registrant of Engineers and Geoscientists BC).

-Public Representatives are appointed for a two-year term and may be re-appointed up to a maximum of six years.
-In recognition of their service, Public Representatives will be compensated at a rate of $100 for each committee meeting of four hours or less, and $200 for each meeting of more than four hours.
+Public Representatives are appointed for a 2-year term and may be re-appointed up to a maximum of 6 years.
+In recognition of their service, Public Representatives will be compensated at a rate of $100 for each committee meeting of 4 hours or less, and $200 for each meeting of more than 4 hours.
+Members of the Discipline Committee will be reimbursed as per the Discipline Committee Honoraria Policy.
 Public Representatives will also be reimbursed for necessary travel expenses.
 Time commitments are outlined below, although applicants should be aware that considerable preparation work is required for committee meetings.

 Please review the full volunteer job posting